 From their website, “Brides Across America (BAA) is a non-profit committed to loving one another by gifting weddings and wedding gowns to our military & first responders.

-Whether it’s for love of country or love at the altar, our military and first repsonders deserve our very best.
+Whether it’s for love of country or love at the altar, our military and first responders deserve our very best.

-Since 2008, Brides Across America has played a role in making their dreams come true by giving a military or first responder bride a free wedding gown during an “Operation Wedding Gown Event”.
+Since 2008, Brides Across America has played a role in making their dreams come true by giving military or first responder brides a free wedding gown during an “Operation Wedding Gown Event”.

 Each year we host dozens of Operation Wedding Gown giveaway events at participating bridal salons nationwide.
 Events are held in July (around Independence Day) and November (around Veteran’s Day).”

 Do you have some formal gowns, clutches, or sparkly earrings collecting dust in the back of your closet?
 Check out W Girls, Project G.L.A.M.

 From their website, “WGIRLS Inc. created Project Granting Lasting Amazing Memories (G.L.A.M.) to provide economically disadvantaged young women with prom dresses and accompanying accessories so they are able to enjoy the rite of passage of high school prom.